wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The cache object's constructor is defined in file `cacheFactory.cc`.
 It first reads cache block size and the number of banks, and stores them in data member `lineSize_` and `banked_`, respectively.
-Data member `bankStatus_`, which is a vector of booleans tracking whether a particular bank has been active in a cycle of event processing, is also initialized by reserving elements, the number of which equals the value of `banked_`.
+Data member `bankStatus_`, which is a vector of booleans tracking whether a particular bank has been active in an event processing cycle, is also initialized by reserving elements, the number of which equals the value of `banked_`.

 The constructor then calls `createCacheArray()` to compute the parameters of the cache tag array, specifically, the number of blocks in the cache.
-The function inserts the key `lines` with the string representing the number of blocks into the param object, as a result, for future use.
+As a result, the function inserts the key `lines` with the string representing the number of blocks into the param object for future use.

 Next, the constructor reads the number of requests that can be processed per cycle into data member `maxRequestsPerCycle_`.
 At last, the constructor initializes the cache links with other components by calling